Dhanudhanaraj/Simulation-project--Digital-Electronics/README.md

 Step 6: Run the program and choose RTL viewer to get RTL realization.

-Step 7: verifying the output by truthtable.
+Step 7: Verifying the output by truthtable.

 ## THEORY: